Kinto/kinto-http.py/README.rst

 Attachments
 -----------

-If the `kinto-attachment plugin <https://github.com/Kinto/kinto-attachment/>`_ is enabled, it is possible to fetch, add, or remove attachments on records:
+If the `kinto-attachment plugin <https://github.com/Kinto/kinto-attachment/>`_ is enabled, it is possible to download, add, or remove attachments on records.

+Download attachments:

 .. code-block:: python

     filepath = client.download_attachment(record_obj)

+**Options**

+- `filepath`: path to the file or directory where to save the attachment.
+If a directory is provided, the original filename will be used.
+- `filename`: name of the file to save the attachment as.
+If not provided, the original filename will be used.
+- `overwrite` (default: ``False``): if the file already exists locally, don't re-download it if the size and hash match.
+- `save_metadata` (default: ``False``): if set to ``True``, the metadata of the attachment (content of ``attachment`` field on record) will be included in the response.
+- `chunk_size` (default: 8KB): the size of the chunks to download the attachment in bytes.

+Or add attachments:

 .. code-block:: python

     client.add_attachment(id="record-id", filepath="/path/to/image.png")

-Or remove them:
+Or remove attachments:

 .. code-block:: python